demoManito/demoManito.github.io/README.md

 ## demoManito
-> I am exploring the meaning of life.
-If you are also exploring, you can
+> I am exploring the meaning of life, if you are also exploring, you can contact me.

 ### Support
 - https://patreon.com/demoManito